The Top Wedding Trends of 2021

 Custom Cocktails To-Go

-Colors: A Breath of Fresh Flair
+Colors With a Breath of Fresh Flair

 Just as the '90s is suddenly trending in fashion, fresh color palettes and prints are surging in popularity at weddings.
 In 2021, we forecast even more couples will infuse fresh, nature-driven hues and unexpected palettes into their wedding decor.